Hope-T/whattodo/index.markdown

 # What should I do?
 Bored?
 Can't think of anything to do?
-YES!
 **Run** this generator for an idea!

 <html>